 Australians are among the highest users of new technology in the world and purchase over 2.4 million computers every year.
 This makes electronic waste or e-waste, including computers and accessories, a growing problem.
-Computers are ideal for recycling due to their large volumes, high toxicity and good resource recovery potential of non-renewable resources like tin, nickel, zinc and copper.
+Computers are ideal for recycling due to their large volumes, inclusion of hazardous materials, and good resource recovery potential for non-renewable resources like tin, nickel, zinc and copper.

 TechCollect is a not-for-profit e-waste recycling service, representing over 60 of Australia's leading technology importers and manufacturers.
 TechCollect is committed to setting the standard for responsible e-waste recycling.
 We are proud to have TechCollect as a supporter of this page.